'Tiger King' star Jeff Lowe's federal license to exhibit big cats suspended

 'TIGER KING' STAR JEFF LOWE SPEAKS OUT ABOUT USDA INVESTIGATION OF HIS ZOO, CALLS ITS FINDINGS MISLEADING

-But on Monday, the USDA’s Animal and Plant health Inspection Service website listed his license as suspended.
+But on Monday, the USDA’s Animal and Plant Health Inspection Service website listed his license as suspended.
 And a recently released report on a July 8 follow-up inspection indicated that while the zoo’s most egregious violation had been corrected, the animals were still allegedly facing veterinary care failures.

 Inspectors said the zoo was not following its written program of veterinary care; a fisher cat suffering from hair loss and a lame leg had still not been treated.
 Two aging, arthritic wolves at the zoo that were supposed to receive soft bedding still were in a concrete enclosure.